friemen/examine/README.md

 * for-each f -- Applies constraint-fn to cartesian product of collections
 * min-le-max -- First value is not greater than second value

+**Additional predicates**:

+Predicates stop further validation when they return false.

+ * not-nil? -- False if value is nil
+ * not-blank? -- False if value is empty string or nil

 ### Namespace internationalization